-Here are just four relatively simple SEO tactics that you can implement if you have multiple locations, and whilst they are not especially difficult, their cumulative effect is powerful enough to help you rank not just one website page, but several of them.
+Here are just four relatively simple SEO techniques and tactics that you can implement if you have multiple locations, and whilst they are not especially difficult, their cumulative effect is powerful enough to help you rank not just one website page, but several of them.

 Create Pages for Each Location

 This is based on the fact that Google ranks pages, not websites, so instead of competing against all the homepages of your competitors, you create a location-specific page.